2023 Graduate Research Awards for Disarmament, Arms Control and Non-Proliferation

-Award winners will present their papers at a special event hosted by Global Affairs Canada at the Lester B. Pearson building in Ottawa in June 2023, and will be asked to produce a PowerPoint deck for their presentation.
+Award winners will present their papers at a special event hosted by Global Affairs Canada at the Lester B. Pearson building in Ottawa on June 29, 2023, and will be asked to produce a PowerPoint deck for their presentation.
 The cash awards will be issued at the Graduate Research Awards for Disarmament, Arms Control and Non-Proliferation seminar in Ottawa and a report, including the papers presented, will be published online by The Simons Foundation Canada.
 Please note that attendance at the GRA for Disarmament, Arms Control and Non-Proliferation event in Ottawa is a mandatory requirement of the award.
 Approved domestic travel, accommodation and meal expenses will be provided by Global Affairs Canada.

 TOPICS for 2023

 Master’s and Doctoral candidates may choose to address one of the following subjects:

 - Canadian civil society has made significant contributions to non-proliferation, arms control, and disarmament, both through advocacy and engagement in Canada and internationally.
 How can a new generation of advocates best engage to prevent or halt arms races and address emerging risks to humanity?
 What issues should they prioritize and why?
 What are the intersections between movements such as peace, climate action, cybersecurity, and non-proliferation, arms control, and disarmament?

 - In an increasingly polarized geopolitical context, how can states build agreement across geopolitical divides to regulate or prohibit the development of Lethal Autonomous Weapons Systems?
 What role do you see for civil society, academia, and private tech corporations?